hoqueph/emergency-hotline/readme.md

 # Question 1 : What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

-Ans: the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll :
+Ans: Difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll :
 getElementById: Selects a single element by its id and returns an Single element or null if does not exists.

 getElementsByClassName: Selects elements (multiple) by their class name and returns live HTMLCollection.